 Check out our article on awesome Pilea varieties here

 Botanical Name: Saintpaulia

-The elegant frilly purple flowers with contrasting green foliage stay compact and small.
+The elegant frilly purple flowers with contrasting green foliage look gorgeous.
 It is a great plant for tabletops!

 Check out our article on growing African Violet here